ibexa/documentation-developer/docs/users/user_management_guide.md

 ## How does user management work

-[[= product-name =]] simplifies user management with an intuitive and powerful system.
+[[= product-name =]] simplifies user management with an intuitive and powerful system of accounts, roles, permissions, groups and segments.
 Here's how it works:

-- user accounts - allow you to create and manage user accounts.
+- user accounts - create and manage user accounts.
 This includes capturing user information, such as name, email, and profile details.

-- roles and permissions - User management in Ibexa involves defining roles and assigning permissions to them.
-This ensures that users have appropriate access to content and functionality.
+- roles and permissions - define roles and assign permissions to them.
+This ensures that users have appropriate access to content and functionalities.
 Roles can be customized to match the organization's specific needs.

-- authentication methods - Ibexa supports multiple authentication methods, including traditional username and password, OAuth, and external service logins.
+- authentication methods - enable multiple authentication methods, including traditional username and password, OAuth, and external service logins.
 This flexibility allows organizations to adapt to various user authentication requirements.

-- user segmentation - Users can be segmented based on criteria such as demographics, behavior, or preferences.
+- user segmentation - segment users based on criteria such as demographics, behavior, or preferences.
 This segmentation enables personalized content delivery and targeted marketing.

-- invitations - Ibexa provides a feature for inviting users to join a platform.
+- invitations - invite users to join a platform.
 This is useful for onboarding new users or sending invitations for exclusive content or events.

-- Customer Groups - Users can be organized into customer groups, which helps in delivering tailored experiences and content to specific segments.
+- Customer Groups - organize users into customer groups, which helps in delivering tailored experiences and content to specific segments.

 ## Capabilities

-### Role-Based Access Control (RBAC)

-Ibexa's RBAC is a robust system that enables organizations to define and manage roles and permissions.
-It allows for the precise control of access and functionality within the system.
-It uses a hierarchical permission structure, where permissions can be assigned to roles, and roles can inherit permissions from other roles.

-Use Cases:

-Administrator: An administrator role can manage users, content, and system settings, ensuring that essential tasks are executed without error.
-Editor: Editors have the ability to manage content, making them responsible for creating, editing, and publishing articles, pages, and other resources.
-Contributor: Contributors can create content, but their access is limited to this particular task, reducing the risk of unauthorized changes.
+### User Roles and Permissions

+Ibexa allows you to define custom user roles with granular permissions, ensuring that users have access to only the specific parts of the system they need.
+This helps maintain security and control.

+User Groups: Create user groups to simplify permissions management.
+Assign multiple users to a group to ensure consistency and ease of access control.

+### Custom Policies

+Tailor user access control to your unique requirements using custom policies.
+Define complex rules and access criteria for different users or groups.

+Content Permissions: Define who can view, edit, or publish content.
+Ibexa provides fine-grained control over content access and actions.

+### Limitations and Policies:

+Implement limitations on user actions based on specific criteria, such as time-based restrictions or geographic locations.

+### Synchronization with External Systems

+Integrate Ibexa with your existing systems, such as LDAP or SAML, to ensure seamless user management across your organization.

 ### Authentication Methods